 Life's a glittering beach

-With unencumbered views of Île Sainte-Hélène and the St. Lawrence River, the Old Port of Montréal's Clock Tower Beach is a sandy riverside oasis and a perfectly chill spot to watch the fireworks.
-Free during the day and open to all ages, the Clock Tower Beach transforms on fireworks evenings into a more club-like atmosphere, with a $5 entry fee and an 18+ policy.
-Nearby, the MTL Zipline beckons adventurous visitors – why not go for a ride while fireworks explode in the sky above you?
-Now that's a serious Instagram moment.
+With unencumbered views of Île Sainte-Hélène and the St. Lawrence River, the Old Port of Montréal’s Clock Tower Beach is a sandy riverside oasis and a perfect spot to watch the fireworks from across the water.
+Free during the day and open to all ages, the Clock Tower Beach transforms on fireworks evenings into a club-like atmosphere, with a ticketed entry fee (buy your tickets online) and a strict 18+ policy.

 Bright 360º sights